Documentation

 - Signal Map — View all signals with GPS on an interactive map

-- Filters — Filter by saved, nearby, with media, with location, with replies, or expiring soon
+- Filters — Filter by saved, nearby, with media, with location, with replies (signed in), or expiring soon

 - Save Signals — Bookmark signals before they expire